Aeroluna/Vivify/README.md

     "duration": float, // The length of the event in beats (defaults to 0).
     "easing": string, // An easing for the animation to follow (defaults to easeLinear).
     "properties": [{
-      "name": string, // Name of the property.
+      "id": string, // Name of the property.
       "type": string, // Type of the property (Texture, Float, Color).
       "value": ? // What to set the property to, type varies depending on property type.
     }]